OpenTelepresence/open-telepresence-player/README.md

 Open Teleprsence is a project that aims to create an open source multiplatform framework for immersive telepresence experience based on 360 video.
 The core elements to provide such experience are:

-* 360 camera live capture system with low-latency capacity (up to 1 second)
+* 360 camera live capture system with low-latency capacity (E2E latency must be less than 1 second)
 * Multipltaform player to join thte immersive experience
 * Video backend to process/route video and metadata betweent the different clients participating in the immersive experience